 Classes with multiple sessions are meant to be taken in a series.
 Please sign up for all sessions within the class to be registered for all of them.
 Click on the date to go to the registration page.

 The Challenges Facing our Free Press

 “Fake news”, social media, and 24 hour news reporting have all presented challenges to traditional fact-based journalism.
 Additionally, our free press, one of the critical tenants of our democracy, is continuously being questioned.
 We will explore the current state of journalism in America throughout this three week session.
 All sessions take place from 1:00 to 2:00 pm in Community Room A.

-Thursday, September 14 – Charles Elisendreth, former Time correspondence and journalism professor at the university of Michigan
+Thursday, September 14 – Charles Elisendrath, former Time correspondence and journalism professor at the university of Michigan

 Thursday, September 21 – Ken Stanley, former Petoskey News Review editor